zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

     All data stored into eLevelDB is compressed using the [Snappy](http://code.google.com/p/snappy/) compression algorithm.

+  * License

+    The LevelDB and eLevelDB licenses are the New BSD License and the Apache 2.0 License.
+We'd like to thank Google and the authors of LevelDB at Google for choosing a completely F/LOSS license so that everyone can benefit from this innovative storage engine.
+Due to this commercial users of eLevelDB can choose eLevelDB over the Innostore backend if they consider the GPL to be an issue.

 ### Weaknesses:

   * Read access can slow when there are many levels to search